 - 105 Rue de Clignancourt, 18th

-- Emmaüs Défi: these two shops are among the most innovative of the Emmaüs group, and are recommended if you want to see some of the more interesting upcycled items.
+- Emmaüs Défi: these three shops are among the most innovative of the Emmaüs group, and are recommended if you want to see some of the more interesting upcycled items.
 The Riquet location is the largest Emmaüs in Paris, with just about everything you can imagine for sale; not far away is a stylish “curated” Emmaüs shops inside Le Centquatre arts and community center (which is worth a visit on its own).
+The Campus location is in the newly developed university district on the edge of the city, only just opened this year.
 Be sure to check their FB page for the latest sales and holiday closings:

 - 40 Rue Riquet, 19th, open Wednesday 1:30-6pm and Saturday 10am-6pm.